 Once you begin to get out of the emotional log-jam it’s important to avoid slipping back.
-And the easiest way of sipping back is by thinking of the immensity of the task and, perhaps, how long it will take to resolve.
+And one sure way of slipping back is by thinking of the immensity of the task and, perhaps, how long it will take to resolve.

 The answer?
 Live in day-tight compartments!

 I came across the day-tight compartments idea in Dale Carnegie’s How to stop worrying and start living.
-The advice helped me to deal with an emotional log-jam at the time and has been valuable ever since whenever things look like they’re starting to pile up!
-It’s a book which changed my life – and introduced me to the idea that we can change our thoughts and our feelings.
+The advice helped me to deal with an emotional log-jam at the time (mid teens) and has been valuable ever since whenever things look like they’re beginning to pile up!
+Carnegie;s book changed my life – and introduced me to the idea that we can change our thoughts and our feelings.

 How to live in day-tight compartments

 You begin to discipline yourself to focus your thinking on the here and now – and on taking action.

 And when your thoughts begin to stray, when you find yourself worrying about tomorrow or next week, you rein them in again – ‘No, I’ll come to that later – right now I’m dealing with things one at a time’.

 Yes, it does take a little time to wire-in this habit - just like any new habit.